archaelus/hummingbird/README.md

 * `-l` limits the request rate on each concurrent thread on each process (in hertz; defaults to no limit)

+* `-o` output each request's stats to a TSV-formatted file

 `hb` produces output like the following:

 	$ hb -n100000 -c20 localhost 8080